-Caring for your hearing aid

-Your ear canal produces ear wax which may clog up the sound outlet or the ventilation opening of your earmould.
+Gently push the earpiece into your ear canal until the speaker wire sits close to your head.
+If the speaker has an ear grip, place it in the ear so it follows the contour of the ear.
+Caring for your hearing aid Your ear canal produces ear wax which may clog up the sound outlet of your hearing aid.
 To prevent wax accumulation causing a change in performance, the guidelines in this section should be followed.

-Before retiring at night:
+To remove wax from the thin tube: